ban-archive/api-gestion-poc/README.md

 This is a POC of API for managing the future "Base adresses nationale".

 ## Install

+### OSX

+Install system dependencies with homebrew (or by hand)

+    brew install postgres postgis

 ### Linux

 Install system dependencies